 VIRGINIA PUBLIC SCHOOL REGISTER - BLACKSBURG SCHOOL NO. 14, 1896-1900.
 0.2 cu. ft.
 The Virginia Public School Register contains the names, ages, and attendance records of students attending Blacksburg White School No. 14.
 Entries date from October 1896 through March 1900.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-076.

 VIRGINIA REPUBLICAN PARTY.
 FLYER, 1921.
 0.1 cu.ft.
 List of African American Republican candidates for Virginia offices.
 Candidates include Maggie L. Walker, an African-American philanthropist and the first female American bank president, for superintendent of public instruction and John Mitchell, Jr., editor of the Richmond Planet, for governor.
-Finding aid available in EAD on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-058.

 VIRGINIA SOCIAL SCIENCE ASSOCIATION.
 RECORDS, 1927-1991.
 4.5 cu. ft.
 Association formed to promote acquaintanceship and group effort among those interested in the social sciences, to further the cause of social science teaching and research, and to take part in guiding the current of economic and social tendencies in the state.
 Correspondence, minutes, annual meeting programs and working files, presentation papers, committee reports, financial and membership records.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1964-004.